-What is a branding mockup?
+What is a Branding Mockup?

 In a nutshell, a branding mockup is a visual asset used to create a realistic image of how your designs or products will look in real life.
 Mockups allow you to show your branding and product designs without having to conduct a pictorial.
-Mockups are often used for:

-• Packaging for products, including boxes, cans, and pouches
+- Packaging for products, including boxes, cans, and pouches

-• Clothing, such as shirts and sweaters
+- Clothing, such as shirts and sweaters

-• Branding assets, such as stationery, websites, and business cards
+- Branding assets, such as stationery, websites, and business cards

-• Printed products, like books and magazines
+- Printed products, like books and magazines

-• Digital products such as e-brochures and ebooks
+- Digital products such as e-brochures and ebooks

-• Home and living items, like blankets, kitchenware and pillows
+- Home and living items, like blankets, kitchenware, and pillows

 1. Tote Mockup

-2. Shopping App Mockup
+2. Business Card Mockup

-4. Hoodie Mockup
+3. Hoodie Mockup

 Here’s another awesome mockup from Penji – a box for a taco holder product.
 This mockup allows the business owner to have high-quality images of the product without printing the design on a box and doing a photoshoot.

-7. Coffee Cup Mockup
+6. Coffee Cup Mockup

-9. Drink Can Mockup
+7. Drink Can Mockup

 Your branding mockup should emphasize the quality of your vector drawing and other branding elements.
 Take a cue from this stationery and business card mockup example made by one of our awesome designers here at Penji.

-Incorporating Mockups in Visual Branding Strategies
+How Can You Incorporate Mockups in Visual Branding Strategies?

 When thoughtfully integrated into your branding strategy, mockups serve as a canvas where your brand’s visual story unfolds, offering a glimpse into the heart of your brand identity.